 Test setup.
 HP 8443A tracking generator driving the balun shield to an HP 141T/8553B/8552B spectrum analyzer.
 When making a measurement, I move the balun out and away from the conductive surfaces with an insulated tool.

 Passing coax through ferrite material increases its common-mode impedance without affecting its differential impedance.
-A Laird 28A0593-0A2 snap-on, split-ferrite choke, stocked by Mouser and Digi-Key, is simple to install.
-The rated impedance at 100 MHz is 407Ω (Ken Wetzel measured 250Ω).
-It will accomodate 0.258″ coax, which includes RG-59 but not RG-6.
-The Laird 28A0640-0A2 handles quad-shield RG-6 and provides a rated impedance of 240Ω.
+A Laird 28A0807-0A2 snap-on, split-ferrite choke, stocked by Mouser and Digi-Key, is simple to install.
+Rated impedance at 100 MHz is 348Ω.
+It will accomodate quad-shield RG-6.

 The plastic closures of a split-ferrite choke may become brittle and fail when flexed after long outdoor exposure.
 Tape or tie-wrap a broken housing to ensure that the ferrite halves remain firmly joined.
 The ferrite itself does not seem to degrade outdoors.

 A nonsplit ferrite sleeve, installed before terminating the cable, is inherently more robust than a split core.
 A Fair-Rite 2643625202 choke, available at Mouser, has a rated impedance at 100 MHz of 384Ω (Ken Wetzel measured 330Ω).
-It has a minimum hole diameter of 0.3″ and will accomodate quad-shield RG-6.
+The minimum hole diameter is 0.3″, which will accomodate quad-shield RG-6.